ton-community/ton-docs/docs/develop/tact/smart-contracts/tact-wallet.md

 ### Wallet tests overview

-By default, some tests distributed with contract in wallet.spec.contract.
+From the beginning example of unit tests distributed with contract in wallet.spec.contract.
 You can launch test via `yarn test` or specify your own with help of jest and ton-emulator library.